Aze1337/basicWhitelist/README.md

 # DELETE /api/v1/removeUser
-The body payload must contains the username required to be deleted Header "key" is required to use.
+The body payload must contains the username required to be deleted.
+- Header "key" is required to use.